eddieblu/.github/profile/webServices/startupService/startupService.md

       ```
       git clone https://github.com/webprogramming260/simon-service.git
       ```
-   1. Run `npm install` in the root of the project.
+   1. Run `npm install` in the root of the project to install the frontend dependencies.
+   1. Run `npm install` in the `service` directory to install the backend dependencies.
    1. Open the project in VS Code and examine the application's use of Node.js, Express, and JavaScript to create service endpoints.
    1. Execute in your development environment by debugging the application using VS Code's Node.js debugger (press F5 while viewing `index.js`).
 Set breakpoints in VS Code and step through the backend JavaScript.
-   1. Start your frontend code using Vite by running `npm run dev`.
+   1. Start your frontend code using Vite by running `npm run dev` in the root of the project.
    1. Open your browser to http://localhost:5173 and use the browser's dev tools to step through the frontend JavaScript using the Source tab.
    1. Deploy to your production environment using the deployment script so that it is available with your domain's `simon` subdomain.

 1. Convert your startup application into a web service using Node.js and Express.

+   1. Create a `service` directory for your backend application and install the dependencies you need.

+      ```sh
+      mkdir service && cd service
+      npm init -y
+      npm install express cookie-parser bcryptjs uuid
+      ```

    1. Create a service/index.js file for your backend
    1. Add this code to service/index.js to allow your code to select a port to run on based on the command line parameters.
+You **must** use port 4000 for your backend service.
       ```js
       const port = process.argv.length > 2 ? process.argv[2] : 4000;
       ```